sheki/parse-blog/content/post/surathkal.md

 the AtmaLingam while he prays for a bit.
 Ganesh, agrees albeit with a condition that he will call his name three times, if Ravan does not respond, he will place the AtmaLingam on the ground.
 Ravan agrees and proceeds to pray.
 Ganesh places the AtmaLingam on the ground, without calling out thrice.
+He basically cheats.

+The relic now on the ground cannot be moved.
 Ravan is devastated and tries to lift the AtmaLingam, but it won't budge.
 His force breaks a piece of the head of the Lingam.
 This piece falls a few hundred kilometers southwards.
 The place where the stone falls is called Sirathkal